Polls: NY firms bullish on 2018 despite trade jitters

 The New York Fed surveyed about 100 retailers and other service firms in the metropolitan area earlier this month.
 It also separately surveyed about 100 manufacturers across the state.

-The polls coincided with growing concerns on Wall Street and elsewhere that higher U.S. import taxes will ignite a trade war with China and U.S. allies such as Canada and Europe.
+The polls, which were released Monday, coincided with growing concerns on Wall Street and elsewhere that higher U.S. import taxes will ignite a trade war with China and U.S. allies such as Canada and Europe.

 In March, the Trump administration began imposing higher taxes – known as tariffs – on foreign-made steel and aluminum of 25 percent and 10 percent, respectively.
-On Friday, the administration increased to 25 percent the tariff on $50 billion worth of Chinese goods.
+Last week, the administration increased to 25 percent the tariff on $50 billion worth of Chinese goods.

 In terms of capital spending this year, the bank said, “gains were anticipated: The median projected increase was 5 percent among manufacturers and 3 percent among service firms" compared with last year.